 Can dogs eat pears?

-We humans love pears and it's natural to want to share the things we love with our dogs.
-Sometimes, however, this inclination gets our dogs into trouble.
+We humans love pears and it's only natural that we want to share the things we love with our dogs.
+Sometimes, however, this tendency gets our dogs into trouble.
 Most pet owners know that not all fruits and vegetables are safe for dogs, but can dogs eat pears?
-Fortunately, for our canine companions, the answer is yes.
+Luckily for our canine companions, the answer is yes.

-Yes, the flesh of pears is perfectly safe for dogs.
-The pear should be ripe to make sure it is soft enough for your dog to chew easily.
-You should also make sure that you cut the pear into bite-sized pieces so that it doesn't become a choking hazard.
+Yes, the pulp of pears is perfectly safe for dogs.
+The pear should be ripe to ensure it's soft enough for your dog to chew easily.
+You should also make sure that you cut the pear into bite-sized pieces so that it does not become a choking hazard.

-Pear pits, however, contain traces of cyanide, which can be toxic to dogs if ingested in large quantities.
-Pear pits can also be difficult for dogs to digest, so you should never feed your dog the pits or the casing of a pear.
+However, pear seeds contain traces of cyanide, which can be toxic to dogs if ingested in large quantities.
+Pear kernels can also be difficult for dogs to digest, so you should never feed your dog the kernel or shell of a pear.

 Okay, so dogs can eat pears - but should they?
-Once again, the answer is yes, but only in moderation.
+The answer is, once again, yes, but only in moderation.

-Pears are a good source of fibre, which aids digestion, and also contain important nutrients such as vitamin C and potassium.
-And since they are also low in calories, a small amount of pear every now and then is a healthy snack for dogs.
+Pears are a good source of fiber, which aids digestion, and also contain important nutrients like vitamin C and potassium.
+And since they're also low in calories, a small amount of pear every now and then makes a healthy snack for dogs.

-However, the high sugar content of pears can cause stomach upset, so dogs should only eat pears occasionally.
+However, the high sugar content of pears can cause an upset stomach, so dogs should only eat pears occasionally.

 Nutritional information:

-Vitamin A supports a dog's vision, immune system, bones and muscles, skin and coat.
+Vitamin A supports the dog's vision, immune system, bones and muscles, skin and coat.

 Vitamin C supports the immune system and promotes joint health.

-Vitamin K supports your four-legged friend's body in proper blood clotting.
+Vitamin K supports your four-legged friend's body with proper blood clotting.

 5% potassium (electrolytes):